East Germany's last communist leader dies at 95

 The winner was an alliance of conservative parties that favored quick reunification and was backed by the government of West German leader Helmut Kohl.
 Germany reunited under Kohl’s leadership and as a NATO member on Oct.
 3, 1990, less than a year after the fall of the Berlin Wall.

-Modrow became a member of the united parliament, where he sat until 1994, and honorary chairman of the post-communist PDS.
+Modrow became a member of the united parliament, where he sat until 1994, and honorary chairman of the post-communist PDS — the predecessor of today‘s opposition Left party.
 From 1999 to 2004, he was a member of the European Parliament.

 Modrow’s past under hard-line communist rule landed him in court several years after reunification.